Strategies to persuade contacts to share data

 It's a good idea to encourage customers to share personal information.

-Common strategies encompass loyalty programs that request data in exchange for transactional and experiential rewards.
-Nevertheless, there are possibilities to motivate account creation or data collection beyond the realm of traditional loyalty programs.
+Common strategies encompass loyalty programmes that request data in exchange for transactional and experiential rewards.
+Nevertheless, there are possibilities to motivate account creation or data collection beyond the realm of traditional loyalty programmes.

 All businesses need to become more adept at utilising data from loyalty programs to amplify engagement on their owned channels, thereby bolstering customer retention efforts.
 They should also view friction or churn within the post-purchase experience as opportunities to gather valuable data and feedback.